oracle/graalvm-reachability-metadata/CONTRIBUTING.md

   * `<artifact_id>`- Maven artifactID of artifact that is being tested
   * `<version>` - Version of artifact that is being tested

+  **Note that if `index.json` is omitted `gradle nativeTest` is executed by default.**

 * [ ] Verify locally that test is running correctly.
-In this example this can be done by invoking:
+In this example this can be done by invoking following command from the repository root:
   ```bash
   gradle test -Pcoordinates=org.example:library:0.0.1
   ```